-Searching tips: Search for camps by name or location in the directory search boxes on the Summer Camp Roundup Home page.
+Searching tips: Search for camps by name or location in the directory search boxes below.
 Narrow your search using the filters to the left.
 You can also search by region using the links to the right.
 Search for names of instructors or other program information in the directory search box on the listing page.
 (Note: the main site search box at the top right does not include directory listing information.)

 OSAS is a week-long harp camp for ages 12-up, held on the campus of Oberlin College.
 The purpose is to learn Scottish music on lever and wire harps, and to make friends.
 Classes include singing, morning and afternoon harp classes on four levels, lectures, mixed instrument classes, and nightly sessions for adults, with activities for the teens.
 The week begins with the optional Ohio Scottish Games harp competition on Saturday, and runs through Friday noon.